What does the WCAG mean for your organization?

 Step 3: accessibility statement

 Based on the measures formulated in step 2, you must prepare a new accessibility statement or amend an existing one as soon as possible.
-You can use the invulassistent again for this.
+You can for instance use the invulassistent again for this.

 Step 4: Implement measures

 In this step you will implement the measures as determined in step 2.
-You must include the results of these measures in the accessibility statement.
-With the invulassistent you can easily adjust the accessibility statement.
+Therefore you must include the results of these measures in the accessibility statement.
+Moreover, with the invulassistent you can easily adjust the accessibility statement.

 Step 5: go to step 1